The functioning of today's complex societies

 A balance with lights and (many) shadows

-The control of the mind
+The control of mind

-Reconciliation of Nature and Psyche
+Reconciliation of nature and psyche

 Origin of life